Asterinos1/E-shop-Cloud-Services-2024/README.md

 Each user has his corresponding role and every new user that registers is a customer by default.
-You need to login as admin (admin, adminpassword) and manually update the roles.
+You need to login as admin (admin, adminpassword) and manually update the roles (localhost:8080/admin).